genilsonf/hello-world/README.md

 # hello-world
-Just another repository
 Well, I'm a civil engineer who likes thecnology and is learning to code.
-I have the objective of improving my programming skills and use that at my job.
-Or, maybe, use AS my job, in case of I don't get one.
-At this time, I'm learning Python and MySQL.
+I want to improve my programming skills and, maybe, get a job with that.
+At the moment, I'm learning front-end development (JS, HTML and CSS) and I'm enjoying it!
 I think I have a long journey before me :)